-The Secure Ticket Authority in sample deployment B is running on Microsoft Windows Server 2003.
+The Secure Gateway and the Secure Ticket Authority in sample deployment B are both running on Microsoft Windows Server 2003.

-Users in deployment B are running a TLS-enabled Web browser and the Citrix Program Neighborhood Client (32-bit Windows, Version 8 x).
+Users in deployment B are running a TLS-enabled Web browser and the Program Neighborhood Client (32-bit Windows, Version 10.x).

-Deployment B - Secure Gateway
+This diagram shows Sample Deployment B using the Secure Gateway

 You use TLS to secure the connection between a client and the Secure Gateway.
 To do this, you deploy TLS/SSL-enabled clients and deploy the Secure Gateway at the network perimeter, typically in a demilitarized zone (DMZ).
 You secure the connection between the Web browser and the Web Interface using HTTPS.
-Additionally, you secure communication between the Web Interface and the Secure Ticket Authority using HTTPS and the Web Interface using TLS.
+Additionally, you secure communication between the Web Interface and Citrix Presentation Server using TLS.